Skip to Main Content

 It appears that no list of approved protective headgear to guide Georgia motorcyclists exists, thus the statute must be interpreted by case law and the rules and regulations proclaimed by the Georgia Board of Public Safety.

-The standards outline specific testing conditions and testing results in the areas of impact attenuation, penetration, and retention systems.
+These standards detail testing conditions and results in areas such as impact attenuation, penetration, and retention systems.

-Georgia’s helmet law has survived appeals court cases, though it does not give a precise description of protective headgear.
-The Georgia courts may decide if protective headgear equipment complies with the applicable standards (DOT).
+Georgia’s helmet law has withstood appeals court cases, and while it lacks a precise description of protective headgear, Georgia courts may determine compliance based on applicable standards (DOT).